tombrazier/hotmetal/README.md

 This project started as an Arduino PID controller for my coffee machine and gradually became a lot more.
 Read about it [here](http://tomblog.firstsolo.net/index.php/hobbies/pimping-my-coffee-machine/).

 Presently there is just a controller PCB and firmware.
 In time I plan to build a front panel PCB as well.
-The board is designed to mount neatly in a Gaggia Baby machine but there is scope for other layouts for different machine.
+The board is designed to mount neatly in a Gaggia Baby machine but there is scope for other layouts for different machines.
 The circuit diagram would work with pretty much all machines with some modifications to the firmware.

 hardware/controller contains EAGLE files for the controller PCB which is an Arduino Nano shield. firmware/controller contains the Arduino source code.